ecemyildizcan/Members/README.md

 Mert Bozkır  | Machine Learning Engineer Intern | I am improving Myself in Machine Learning - Artificial Intelligence areas.
 I also interested MLOps so much.
 I want to be Open Source Contibutor in my field.
 Kerem Kargın | Business Intelligence Developer  | I strive to develop the business with creative and optimum solutions and to sustain this development.
 I am also interested in Machine Learning, Deep Learning and Computer Vision.
 Fatih Çınar | Software Engineer & AI Researcher | I like coding machines to solve problems, sometimes it's algorithms sometimes it's AI .
 Interested in Deep Learning, AI in Healthcare |
+Ecem Nur Yıldızcan | Student | I am particularly interested in image processing and deep learning and I develop projects on these.
+I primarily work on health and I want to specialize in this area.